denvermullets/mullets-stack/README.md

 I'm using Knex for working with Postgres, you may not like that but it's here for now.
 I haven't verified TS Config is correct, just yet, but soon.

-There's no .gitignore / .eslint / .prettierrc / semantic versioning actions yet.
+There's no .eslint / semantic versioning actions yet.
 Definitely coming soon.

 ## Installation